 Regular Exercise: Regular exercise energises the body and strengthens immunity.
 In general, fatigue promotes deeper sleep and helps with sleep cycles.

 Sleep on a supportive mattress: Choose supportive mattresses that have a considerable amount of benefits that can help you to maintain effective sleep cycles.
-You can Buy mattress online and choose the best mattress for better sleep.
+You can Buy mattresses online and choose the best mattress for better sleep.

 Stop hitting snooze: Don’t hit snooze, especially during the week!
 One of the simplest ways to develop a bad habit of sleeping in is to hit the snooze button on your alarm clock.
 Placing your alarm clock far from your bed is a simple trick that can help you put an end to your days of oversleeping.
 The act of physically getting up to silence your alarm can train your body to stop dozing.